RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 localblock   kubernetes.io/no-provisioner   Delete          WaitForFirstConsumer   false                  4m37s
 ~~~

+## Deploying OpenShift Container Storage

 At this point in the lab we have now completed the prerequisites for OpenShift Container Storage.
 We can now move onto actually installing the OCS operator.
-To do that we will use Operator Hub inside of the OpenShift Console.
-Navigate to Operators->OperatorHub and then search for OpenShift Container Storage:
+To do that we will use Operator Hub inside of the OpenShift Web Console once again.
+Navigate to **Operators** --> OperatorHub and then search for **OpenShift Container Storage**:

 <img src="img/ocs-operator.png"/>